Inbal Pezaro: Swimming career

 From the age of 12 Pezaro had been competing in international swimming competitions.
 Following her exemption from military service with the Israel Defense Forces (IDF), she volunteered to service and was certified as a swimming instructor.

-She took part at the 2004 Summer Paralympics and the 2008 Summer Paralympics.
-Pezaro won a silver medal on the opening day of the 2008 Beijing Paralympics, after coming in second place in the 100-meter freestyle competition.
+She took part at the 2004 Summer Paralympics, 2008 Summer Paralympics, 2012 Summer Paralympics and 2016 Summer Paralympics.

+At the 2012 Paralympic Games, Pezaro won a silver medal on the opening day, after coming in second place in the 100-meter freestyle competition.
 She set a new Israeli record with 1:12.57 minutes.
 Pezaro claimed her second medal, finishing second in the 200 meters freestyle S5 competition.
-Bela Hlavackova of the Czech Republic beat Pezaro in the women's 100 breast SB4, giving Inbal her third silver medal of the Beijing Paralympics.
+Bela Hlaváčková of the Czech Republic beat Pezaro in the women's 100 breast SB4, giving Inbal her third silver medal of the Beijing Paralympics.

 Pezaro emerged as one of the country's biggest stars in the Paralympics in Beijing.
 She won a bronze medal in the 2016 Rio Paralympics 200 meter freestyle, coming in at 3:38.20 minutes.